hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

     # YOUR CODE BELOW

     # Iterate on the full training dataset chunk per chunks.
-Break out of the loop if you receive no data to train upon!
+    # Break out of the loop if you receive no more data to train upon!
     model = None
     chunk_id = 0
     metrics_val_list = []  # store each metrics_val_chunk